stevenwjy/ncli/README.md

 Note that the transcript text has been sanitized to remove newlines and unnecessary whitespaces.

-By default, we use a 15-minute time window for summarizing, as longer time windows sometimes do not fit into the GPT-4 8K context window.
+By default, we use a 15-minute time window for summarization, as longer time windows sometimes do not fit into the GPT-3.5 4K context window.
 You can customize this time window by updating the config:

 ```
 ncli config set youtube.summary_time_window_minutes <int>